MarcellVokk/bfme-online-kit/README.md

-# Bfme Foundation Project - OnlineKit
+# OnlineKit by Bfme Foundation
+#### This project is part of the Bfme Foundation Project!

+ ## Welcome
+ Welcome to the official github repository of OnlineKit!
-#### In this repository you will find everything you need to implement Online Arena into your own project.
+ This package provides everything you need to implement Online Arena into your own project.

 ## WPF Implementation
 <a href="https://www.nuget.org/packages/BfmeFoundationProject.OnlineKit">
     <img src="https://img.shields.io/nuget/v/BfmeFoundationProject.OnlineKit"/>
 </a>

+ ## Usage
  - Install the `BfmeFoundationProject.OnlineKit` NuGet Package.
  - Reference the namespace in the desired XAML file (`xmlns:onlineKit="clr-namespace:BfmeFoundationProject.OnlineKit;assembly=BfmeFoundationProject.OnlineKit"`)
  - Add the `OnlineMenu` element to your design (`<onlineKit:OnlineMenu x:Name="onlineMenu" AccessToken="{YOUR_APPLICATION_ACCESS_TOKEN}"/>`)

- ## Usage
  - Enter your applications access token in the `AccessToken` field
  - Load Arena by calling the `Load()` function.
 You can optionaly pass in a `BfmeGame game` as an argument.
 When Arena loads, this will be the initial game selected.
  - You can also unload Arena by calling the `Unload()` function